-In this exercise, you will display an infrared image over Europe, restore the default enhancement, and modify the image and graphics colors.
+In this exercise, you will display an infrared image from a GOES-East dataset, restore the default enhancement, and modify the image and graphics colors.

-1. Display a Meteosat image and map on the current frame, using data from band 9 of the MSG/FD dataset.

-In the Display/Image GUI, select: the MSG/FD dataset, band 9, and to display a map on the image.
-Select one image from the image list, load the image, and dismiss the Image Select window.

-2. Obviously, these colors are not the colors of a normal infrared image.
-Even though the frames were erased, the NEXRAD enhancement is still assigned to that frame.
+- 1. Display a GOES-East image and map on the current frame, using data from band 13 of the RTGOESR/FDC13 dataset. - In the Display/Image GUI, select: the RTGOESR/FDC13 dataset, and to display a map on the image. - Select one image from the image list, load the image, and dismiss the Image Select window. - 2.
+Obviously, these colors are not the colors of a normal infrared image.
+Even though the frames were erased, the radar enhancement is still assigned to that frame.
 So, you'll need to restore the correct colors by modifying the Image Colors.

-Select: Colors/Change Image Colors Click: the Reset tab
+Select: Colors/Change Image Colors

-The default option in the Reset tab is to reset the current frame only.
+- Click: the Reset tab - The default option in the Reset tab is to reset the current frame only.